pysat/pysatMissions/docs/tutorial.rst

   pysat.utils.registry.register_by_module(pysatMissions.instruments)

-For other instruments, simply replace the module name (in this case, pysat_sgp4) with the name of the desired instrument.
+For other instruments, simply replace the module name (in this case, missions_sgp4) with the name of the desired instrument.

 Orbital Propagators
 -------------------

 Currently, two orbital propagators are included with pysatMissions.
-The :ref:`pysat_sgp4` instrument uses the wgs72 gravity model to provide satellite position and velocity in ECI co-ordinates.
-The :ref:`pysat_ephem` instrument uses the ephem pysat package to calculate an orbit in lat/lon/alt and ECEF co-ordinates.
+The :ref:`missions_sgp4` instrument uses the wgs72 gravity model to provide satellite position and velocity in ECI co-ordinates.
+The :ref:`missions_ephem` instrument uses the ephem pysat package to calculate an orbit in lat/lon/alt and ECEF co-ordinates.
 As an example, it also loads a series of empirical models to provide simulated magnetic data as an aid for mission planning.